Nice-Try/Lab2/report.md

 ### Test Sequence
 These are the steps a test engineer should follow to verify that our SPI module works as intended on an FPGA.
-Our switches are: 0.
-Chip Select, 1.
-Serial Clock, 2.
-MOSI
+Our switches are:
+- 0: Chip Select
+- 1: Serial Clock
+- 2: MOSI

+Our LEDs are:
+- 0: MISO
+- 1: `addr_we` OR `sr_we`
+- 2: `dm_we`
+- 3: `miso_buff`

 1. Write to an Address
- - Toggle Switch 0 so that it is off, sending a 0 for chip select
+ - Turn Chip Select off to send a 0
- - Enter the address to write to by flipping switch 3 on or off if you want a 1 or 0, and turning switch 1 on in between each number to send each bit.
-For testing purposes use the address: 0000001.
-The address should only be 7 bits long.
+ - Enter the address to write to by flipping the MISO switch on or off based on if you want a 1 or 0.
+To send each bit, cycle serial clock.
+Do this for each bit in the 7 bit address.
- - Flip Switch 2 off (and then Switch 1 to send the bit) in order to send a 0 as the R/W bit.
+ - Turn MOSI off to send a 0 as the R/~W bit.
 This tells the SPI that it will be writing to the data memory.
- - Using Switches 1 and 2, input the data you want to write.
-For the test: 0110101.
+ - Enter your data in the same way as the address using the MISO and serial clock switches.
+The data is 8-bits long.
+ - While entering the data, LED[3:1] indicate the current state of the SPI.
+After the first cycle for the first data bit, LED[3:1] should be 000.
+For the 8th cycle 010, and when the entire operation is done it will be 000 again.

-2. Read from that Address
+2. Read from an Address
+ - Turn Chip Select off to send a 0
+ - Enter the address to write to by flipping the MISO switch on or off based on if you want a 1 or 0.
+To send each bit, cycle serial clock.
+Do this for each bit in the 7 bit address.
+ - Turn MOSI on to send a 1 as the R/~W bit.
+This tells the SPI that it will be reading from the data memory.
+ - Cycle the serial clock 8 times, making note of the state LED[0] after each cycle.
+Those 8 values of LED[0] are the data from data memory at the address given.
+After the first cycle, LED[3:1] should read 101; the remaining 7 cycles it should read 100.
+After the read operation is complete, LED[3:0] should be 000.

+ Use these steps to check the following test cases.

+ 1. Write Data: 10101010 to Address: 0000001.
+Read the data at this address.
+You should expect to see 10101010 as the output.
+ 2. Read the data at the Address: 0101010.
+You should expect to see all 0's because no data should be written to this address.
+ 3. Write Data: 00110010 to Address: 0001000 but turn on Chip Select in the middle of the process.
+This should make the SPI go back to its idle state and LED[3:1] should be 000.

 ## Work Plan Reflection

 ### Week 1